munificent/magpie/doc/site/markdown/motivation/design-questions/how-are-classes-declared.markdown

 ### Why have separate keywords for fields and methods?

-A: We need to be able to distinguish a method from a field of tuple or function type.
+We need to be able to distinguish a method from a field of tuple or function type.
 Consider:

     :::magpie
     foo(a, b)